jstachio/kiwi/readme.md

 * Can simulate other configuration frameworks loading easily with k/v configuration.
 * Allow users to choose where configuration comes from without recompiling.

-The last point is what really separates out Kiwi from other systems.
+The last point is what really separates out Ezkv from other systems.
 For example if you want to use environment variables with some special prefix without recompiling the application you can.
 Or perhaps you want to use a special properties file in your home directory.
 While there are applications and such that allow naive file *"includes"* (for example NGINX) but usually it is only files.

 ## Architecture

-Kiwi's two major concepts are:
+Ezkv's two major concepts are:

 1. KeyValues - a stream of key values
 1. Resources - a URI with associated key value meta data.

 Resources are used to load key values and key values can be used to specify and find more resources (to load more key values).
-Kiwi is recursive.
+Ezkv is recursive.

 For the rest of the explanation of architecture we will go bottom up.

 ### KeyValue

-A `KeyValue` object in Kiwi unlike a `Map.Entry<String,String>` has more information than just the simple tuple of `key` and `value`.
+A `KeyValue` object in Ezkv unlike a `Map.Entry<String,String>` has more information than just the simple tuple of `key` and `value`.

 `KeyValue` are: